tomas-osswald/tomas-osswald/README.md

 - 👋 Hi, I’m @tomas-osswald
-- 🌱 I’m currently learning Java and Javascript (React)
+- 🌱 I’m currently learning Java and Javascript
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/tomas-osswald/)

 <!---